REVIEW: KYMCO AK550 MAXI SCOOTER

 I’m comfortable on the 550, although moving my feet from the flat position on the floorboards to the feet forward, I basically can’t fit my legs/feet in that position comfortably.
 For some reason, Kymco have overlooked taller riders here, the very riders that need feet forward seating!
 It’s a disappointment but not a deal breaker.
 Aside from that, the footwells are a tad narrow at the back, restricting the freedom of foot movement for me with my size 12 flippers.
 Again, an oversight.
 It’d be nice to see this fixed in the future, at least for Western markets.

 The AK550 ABS with Akrapovic pipe.
 It was the ultimate machine to explore greater Newcastle on.
-Fast, comfortable, feature packed and although there is room for improvements, $12,990 Ride Away is good.
+Fast, comfortable and feature packed.

 The switchgear is easy enough to navigate, no real surprises there.
 The dash will take some more time to adapt to for me.
 I’m mucking around with it on the fly but it has quite a few features and today I’m having trouble connecting my iPhone to it, so not testing of the Noodoe.
 Aside from the Noodoe part, the rest is per usual with the normal info on display, speed on the right and the other info left.